Safe Active Dynamics Learning and Control: A Sequential Exploration-Exploitation Framework: Sequential Exploration and Exploitation for Learning Safely (SEELS)

-Note that the expected information gain along a trajectory is not simply the sum of the expected information gains per transition, as expressed in \ExploreOCP when summing \eqref{eq:info_cost} over $k\,{=}\,0,\mydots,N$.
+Note that the expected information gain along a trajectory is not simply the sum of the expected information gains per transition, as expressed in \ExploreOCP when summing \eqref{eq:info_cost} over $k=0,\mydots,N-1$.
 However, correctly computing the expected information gain along the trajectory would require factoring in model updates along the trajectory; we find that considering the sum of single-transition information gain with the current precision matrices $\bLambda_{i,t}$ is sufficient in guiding exploration.
-Also, while in this work we assume bounded (non-Gaussian) noise corrupting our measurements and derive (frequentist) confidence sets for the parameters of the last layer of the model, we find that making this approximation works well in practice to encourage exploration.
+Also, while in this work we assume bounded (non-Gaussian) noise corrupting our measurements, we find that using this information objective works well in practice to encourage exploration.
 The problem of optimal exploration is beyond the scope of this framework.

 Finally, we note that this cost function $\costinfo$ does not suffer from computational complexity scaling with the amount of data, as is the case for similar objectives derived for squared-exponential kernel GPs \cite{koller2018,Srinivas2010}.
 This computational efficiency comes from choosing finite-dimensional basis functions to parameterize the model class for the true dynamics $\g$.